 On completion of this course, the students are expected to understand the basic physical principles behind a superconducting magnet for particle accelerators, to explain key parameters from a magnetic, mechanical and thermal point of view, and to perform preliminary design studies of superconducting magnet systems for diverse applications.

 This course includes a series of lectures in the morning and in the afternoon, followed by laboratory sessions with computer simulations on related subject matter.
 Problem sets, to be completed outside of scheduled class time, will be assigned in the lecture sessions.
 There will be an open-book final exam at the conclusion of the course.

-(to be provided by the USPAS) K. H. Mess, P. Schmuser, and S. Wolff , "Superconducting Accelerator Magnets", 1996.
+To be provided by the USPAS "Superconducting Accelerator Magnets" by K. H. Mess, P. Schmuser, and S. Wolff, World Scientific Publishers (1996).
 Additional materials and lecture notes will be provided by the instructors.

-Y. Iwasa, "Case studies in Superconducting Magnets: Design and Operational Issues", 1994
+- Yukikazu Iwasa, "Case Studies in Superconducting Magnets: Design and Operational Issues", second edition, Springer Publishers (2010).

 - Lawrence Dresner, "Stability of Superconductors", Springer Publishers (2010).

 - Fred M. Asner, "High Field Superconducting Magnets", Oxford University Press (1999).